 Few of us ever imagined a situation as pervasive and scary as the Coronavirus pandemic, but I have hope that we can turn this crisis into a unique opportunity for our children and for us to build the special kind of resilience that comes from facing adversity.
 Crises like this one give our innate emotional survival skills the chance to grow stronger.

-Studying neuroscience over the past decade, I have learned about a powerful survival strategy that evolved to help humans survive difficult times.
+Studying neuroscience over the past two decades, I have learned about a powerful survival strategy that evolved to help humans survive difficult times.
 Millions of years ago, humans developed this ability to stay alive, an improvement on the more primitive methods of simply running away, fighting, or shutting down in the face of life threat or risk in the environment.
 Over time, humans became hardwired to get through difficult times by banding together in tribes, communicating and keeping each other safe through certain forms of social engagement.

 At the most basic level, the parent-child relationship is designed to do just that.
 And this moment, in which many of us are home with only our immediate families, presents a singular opportunity to flex our social-engagement muscles as never before and, in turn, to build our children’s resilience (as well as our own).

 Priming the social-engagement system isn’t difficult, but it starts with feeling okay yourself, so try to get enough sleep, proper nutrition, emotional support, and fill your own parent tank first.
 I know you are running on empty about now, so please take this seriously.
 Since the stress has lasted so long, it’s becoming toxic to many adults.
 So please take care of yourself and then if you have a little left in your tank, connect with your kids and try to relax with them.
 And then:

 - Connect, connect, connect.
 Hugs, reassuring looks, a gentle tone in our voice, singing favorite songs, playing games — these actions calm the nervous system.
 They buffer stress physically and emotionally because the mind and the body are interconnected.